IDT-ITI/TSalV360/README.md

 ## B. TSalV360 approach

-This repository implements TSalV360, a method for text-guided saliency detection in 360-degree videos.
+This section implements TSalV360, a method for text-driven saliency detection in 360-degree videos.
 It includes the full TSalV360 architecture along with the setup required to train and evaluate the model.

 ### Dataset Preparation